Insight alone hasn’t been enough.

 • Move towards clarity, meaning, and reclaiming your voice

-• Experience whole-person change
+• Experience deep, whole-person change

-Who and How I help
+Who I help & How I work

 Am I the right therapist for you?